 However, the key with growth stocks, according to Graham, is to use conservative calculations when working out fair value.
 By absolute standards, Juniper Networks

-Buying with a margin of safety is just one of several important ideas in a book that even Buffett calls "by far the best book on investing ever written."
-Because the strategies described in this book really work, we constantly use such techniques in our Motley Fool Inside Value newsletter.
-For example, we calculate the fair value of every pick so that subscribers can see which recommendations offer the greatest margin of safety.
+Buying with a margin of safety is just one of several important ideas in a book that even Buffett calls "By far, the best book on investing ever written."
+Because the strategies described in the book really work, we constantly use such techniques in our Motley Fool Inside Value newsletter.
+For example, we calculate the fair value of every pick so that subscribers can see which recommendations offer the greatest margins of safety.

 This article was originally published on April 7, 2006.
 It has since been updated.

 On May 2, Bill and Seth, along with Philip Durell, head to Omaha, Neb., to represent you at the Berkshire Hathaway annual meeting.
 To read their real-time dispatches on each day's events, enter your email address in the box below.
 It's free, and there's no obligation.